- Search The Registry

 - Creating Support

 The Port Chicago Disaster occurred on this date in 1944, an explosion where over 60 percent of the casualties were Black enlisted men.

 During World War II, one of the sources of ammunition for the Pacific Theater was the Naval Ammunition Depot at Port Chicago, California.
 Port Chicago is located about 30 miles northeast of Oakland and San Francisco.
-Not far away was Vallejo's Mare Island, a major Naval Base that included ammunition depots.
+Vallejo's Mare Island was not far away, a major Naval Base that included ammunition depots.
 After World War I, the Navy tried to exclude Blacks, replacing their ranks with Filipinos.
 In 1932, the Navy again recruited Blacks, but they were limited in numbers and confined to menial tasks, primarily as kitchen helpers.
 There were no Black officers.
 In 1942, the Navy reluctantly accepted Blacks for general service except in segregated units that did not include sea duty.

-Building the Port Chicago depot was authorized on December 9, 1941, just 2 days after Pearl Harbor.
+Building the Port Chicago depot was authorized on December 9, 1941, just two days after Pearl Harbor.
 Operations began in November 1942.
-The site was used as a shipyard during World War I and served by the Santa Fe, Southern Pacific, and Western Pacific railways.
+The site was a shipyard during World War I and served by the Santa Fe, Southern Pacific, and Western Pacific railways.

-At Port Chicago at the time of the disaster, there were 1,400 Black enlisted men, 71 officers, 106 marine guards, and 230 civilian employees.
-Loading went on 24 hours a day.
-The men moved the ammunition hand-to-hand, on hand trucks, or carts, or rolled larger bombs down a ramp from the boxcars which were right on the pier and placed them into cargo netting which they spread out on the pier.
+At Port Chicago, at the time of the disaster, there were 1,400 Black enlisted men, 71 officers, 106 marine guards, and 230 civilian employees.
+The loading went on 24 hours a day.
+The men moved the ammunition hand-to-hand, on hand trucks or carts, or rolled larger bombs down a ramp from the boxcars, which were right on the pier and placed them into cargo netting, which they spread out on the pier.

-The Liberty ship, SS E.A.
-Bryan, after four days of loading, had about 4,600 tons of ammunition and explosives on board, with 98 Black enlisted men working.
-Also involved was the SS Quinault Victory being loaded by about 100 Black men for its maiden voyage.
-On board were 36 crew and 17 Armed Guard.
+After four days of loading, the Liberty ship, SS E.A.
+Bryan had about 4,600 tons of ammunition and explosives on board, with 98 Black enlisted men working.
+Also involved was the SS Quinault Victory, loaded by about 100 Black men for its maiden voyage.
+On board were 36 crew and 17 Armed Guards.
 A Coast Guard fire barge was also anchored at the pier.
-In addition to 430 tons of bombs waiting to be loaded, the pier held a locomotive and 16 boxcars with a crew of three civilians, and a marine sentry.
+In addition to 430 tons of bombs waiting to be loaded, the pier held a locomotive and 16 boxcars with a crew of three civilians and a marine sentry.